TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/perfect-registrar.md

 I also quickly checked the registrar of the Netherlands and Norway, but didn't really find anything more "go-to" registrars.

-After this first overview, I decided to dig more into 2 registrars: [Infomaniak](https://www.infomaniak.com/) and [Netim](https://www.netim.com/) to see if they could be good choices…
+After this first overview, I decided to dig more into 2 registrars: [Infomaniak](https://www.infomaniak.com/) and [Netim](https://www.netim.com/) to see if they could be good choices...

 # Digging more into Infomaniak